jax-ml/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 +++ {"id": "3qfPjJdhgerc"}

-So computation follows data placement: when we explicitly shard data with `jax.device_put`, and apply functions to that data, the compiler attempts to parallelize the computation and decide the output sharding.
+The _computation follows data placement_: when you explicitly shard data with {func}`jax.device_put`, and apply functions to that data, the compiler attempts to parallelize the computation and decide the output sharding.
 This policy for sharded data is a generalization of [JAX's policy of following explicit device placement](https://jax.readthedocs.io/en/latest/faq.html#controlling-data-and-computation-placement-on-devices).

 +++ {"id": "QRB95LaWuT80"}